FloatingArrayDesign/MoorDyn/docs/inputs.rst

 no CFL factor is provided, then the user provided time step is used to calculate CFL and MoorDyn-C runs using the user time step.
 If no time step is provided, then the user provided CFL factor is used to calculate the time step and MoorDyn-C uses this calculated time step.
-If both the time step and CFL are provided, MoorDyn-C uses the more restrictive time step between user provided and CFL calculated.
+If both the time step and CFL are provided, MoorDyn-C uses the smaller time step between user provided and CFL calculated.

 In MoorDyn-F, the default values for g, rhoW, and WtrDpth are the values